A Large Pairwise Far Family of Aronszajn Trees: Aronszajn trees and the proxy principle

 \begin{definition} Let $\ka$ be a regular cardinal.
 Define $\R_\ka$ as the Dedekind completion of $\qk$. \end{definition}

 Note that $\R_\ka$ is a dense complete linear order without endpoints in which $\q_\ka$ is dense.

-\begin{lemma} Let $\ka$ be a regular uncountable cardinal. \begin{enumerate} \item Between any two elements of $\rk$ there exists an increasing sequence of order type $\ka$; \item any increasing sequence of $\rk$ with order type a limit ordinal less than $\ka$ has a least upper bound in $\qk$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $\ka$ be a regular cardinal. \begin{enumerate} \item Between any two elements of $\rk$ there exists an increasing sequence of order type $\ka$; \item any increasing sequence of elements of $\rk$ with order type a limit ordinal less than $\ka$ has a least upper bound in $\qk$. \end{enumerate} \end{lemma}

-\begin{proof} (1) Consider $q \ro r$.
-By the density of $\qk$, we can fix $q \ro q_0 \ro r_0 \ro r$ where $q_0$ and $r_0$ are in $\qk$.
-Now apply Lemma 1.2(1) to $q_0$ and $r_0$.
+\begin{proof} (1) Consider $r_0 \ro r_1$.
+By the density of $\qk$, we can fix $r_0 \ro q_0 \ro q_1 \ro r_1$ where $q_0$ and $q_1$ are in $\qk$.
+Now apply Lemma 1.3(1) to $q_0$ and $q_1$.

 (2) Suppose that $\langle r_i : i < \delta \rangle$ is an increasing sequence in $\rk$, where $\delta < \ka$ is a limit ordinal.
 By the density of $\qk$, for each $i < \delta$ we can choose $q_i \in \qk$ such that $r_i \ro q_i \ro r_{i+1}$.
-Applying Lemma 1.2(2), let $q$ be the least upper bound of $\{ q_i : i < \delta \}$ in $\q_\ka$.
+Applying Lemma 1.3(2), let $q$ be the least upper bound of $\{ q_i : i < \delta \}$ in $\q_\ka$.
 Then $q$ is also the least upper bound of $\{ r_i : i < \delta \}$ in $\R_\ka$. \end{proof}

 \begin{definition} Let $T$ be a tree and $L$ a linear order.
 We say that $T$ is \emph{$L$-embeddable} if there exists a function $f : T \to L$ such that $x <_T y$ implies $f(x) <_L f(y)$ for all $x, y \in T$. \end{definition}